Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to find the brand-new corners and great deal lines in Illinois, which ought to be completely noted so they will certainly never ever come to be lost.
+Land that has never been exactly checked, or a piece that is being split, will certainly require a study to situate the new edges as well as great deal lines in Illinois, which must be completely noted so they will certainly never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.